OLIPLICHE/e-learning-platform-frontend/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
 E-learning app is a learning institution app which serves as the first contact between the student who is willing to enrol for a course and the school.
-The project is 99% done and some of the functionalities are finalized in the backend & front end, Which can be checked out...........
+The project is 99% done and some of the functionalities are finalized in the backend & front end, Which can be checked out.........

 ## Entity Relationship diagram
 ![Diagram](./elearning.JPG)